esp-rs/book/src/frequently-asked-questions.md

 [Wokwi][wokwi] is an online simulator that supports simulating Rust projects (`no_std`) in Espressif Chips.
 See [wokwi.com/rust][wokwi-rust] for a list of examples and a way to start new projects.

-Wokwi offers Wi-Fi simulation, Virtual Logic Analyzer, and [GDB debugging][gdb-debugging] among many other features, see [Wokwi documentation][wokwi-documentation] for more details.
+Wokwi offers Wi-Fi simulation, Virtual Logic Analyzer, and [GDB debugging][gdb-debugging] among many other features; see [Wokwi documentation][wokwi-documentation] for more details.
 For ESP chips, there is a table of [simulation features][wokwi-simulation-features] that are currently supported.

 [wokwi]: https://wokwi.com/